Cartier Crash: The surreal ‘dripping’ watch that became a celebrity favorite

 Heap welcomed the event as an antidote to the “big, ostentatious diamond-set pieces” usually seen on celebrity wrists.
 “It’s almost like a dress watch style, with a leather strap and a small-sized case,” he added.
 “I think that’s very cool.”

-The Crash’s enchantment amongst collectors might communicate to wider aesthetic traits.
-It is probably no coincidence that its revived fortunes coincide with renewed curiosity within the Surrealist motion, which is the topic of current (and forthcoming) exhibitions at establishments together with the Metropolitan Museum of Art, Tate Modern and London’s Design Museum.
+The Crash’s enchantment amongst collectors might communicate to wider aesthetic tendencies.
+It is probably no coincidence that its revived fortunes coincide with renewed curiosity within the Surrealist motion, which is the topic of current exhibitions at establishments together with the Metropolitan Museum of Art, Tate Modern and London’s Design Museum.

-How a lot, if in any respect, Jean-Jacques Cartier and Emmerson have been influenced by Dalí’s 1931 portray “The Persistence of Memory” — the enduring picture of clocks showing to soften in a sparse panorama — could also be misplaced to historical past.
-Regardless, Clymer believes the connection between horology and tradition at giant displays luxurious watches’ rising position in mainstream consciousness.
+How a lot, if in any respect, Jean-Jacques Cartier and Emmerson had been influenced by Dalí’s 1931 portray “The Persistence of Memory” — the enduring picture of clocks showing to soften in a sparse panorama — could also be misplaced to historical past.
+Regardless, Clymer believes the connection between horology and tradition at giant displays luxurious watches’ rising function in mainstream consciousness.

-For Heap, the Crash’s enchantment amongst collectors may be attributable to its “imperfect and very organic” form — one that could be near-impossible to mass produce.
+For Heap, the Crash’s enchantment amongst collectors might also be attributable to its “imperfect and very organic” form — one that can be near-impossible to mass produce.

 “It looks almost like it’s liquid or fluid.
 When you pick one up, it feels like it’s going to move or wobble,” he added: “As opposed to a lot of pieces nowadays… you can tell it was made by a person.
 There’s a human element to it.”